Azure/opendigitaltwins-building/README.md

 [Azure Digital Twins (ADT)](https://azure.microsoft.com/en-us/services/digital-twins/), and its underlying [Digital Twins Definition Language (DTDL)](https://github.com/Azure/opendigitaltwins-dtdl), are at the heart of Smart Building solutions built on Azure.

-DTDL provides the schema by which developers can define the interfaces (entities) and relationships they expect to use in their model.
+DTDL is the language by which developers can define the language of the entities they expect to use in their topologies.
 Since DTDL is a blank canvas which can model any entity, it is important to accelerate developers' time to results while also providing a unified ontology to enable seamless integration between various DTDL-based solutions.

 Our partnership with [RealEstateCore](https://www.realestatecore.io/) has delivered this DTDL-based ontology (or set of models) for the real estate industry, which provides common ground for modeling smart buildings while leveraging industry standards to prevent reinvention.
 As part of the delivery, we also provide best practices for how to consume and properly extend the ontology.